Stu042/cy-plan/classes.md

 ```

 ## Singleton
 Again a standard class but a single instance of this can be injected directly into your classes.
 So if multiple classes ask for an injected instance they will each get a reference to the same instance.
+Contains methods and properties.

 ## Class
 A standard class, contains methods and properties.
 A factory must be used to create an instance of this class.